sharkymcdongles/statuscake-operator/README.md

 # statuscake-operator
 Kubernetes operator built using the operator-sdk to manage StatusCake resources.
-Track work on this ticket: CPB-39374

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use